MicrosoftDocs/sql-docs/docs/azure-data-studio/extensions/sql-database-project-extension.md

 Currently, the SQL Database Project extension has the following limitations:

-- Loading files as a link isn't supported in Azure Data Studio today, however the files are loaded at the top level in the tree and the build incorporates these files as expected.
+- Loading files as a link isn't supported, however the files are loaded at the top level in the tree and the build incorporates these files as expected.
-- SQLCLR objects in projects aren't supported in the.NET Core version of DacFx.
+- SQLCLR objects in projects aren't supported.
+- Code analysis rules on projects aren't supported at this time.
 - Tasks (build/publish) aren't user-defined.
 - Publish targets defined by DacFx.
-- WSL environment support is limited.

 ## Workspace